geoelectric/ui_auto_best_practice/uiabp.md

 * Don’t construct strings, especially ones referring to externals, like URLs, selectors, control names, etc.

     It adds an unnecessary level of complexity, and since you don’t actually own those strings they may change out from under you in a way that makes your construction not work anymore.
 Acceptance tests also often need to be localized so they can be run on l10n builds, and constructed strings aren’t localizable.

 * Don’t rely on comments or error messages over proper naming and explicit code.

     The code will be better reviewed and better maintained than comments or strings.
 Most people know to change the code if the intention has changed.
 They don’t necessarily change the comments or even error messages.

 ### And there are some test best practices as well:

 * As above, flow logic is a warning sign in tests.
 Make sure it’s really the right thing to do.
 Most tests don't require logic.

     An exception is for loops in tests that generate something against the system.
 Those can be valuable for seeing if generating a lot of something causes issues.

 * Generally, don’t verify against an expression.
 Assign expressions to variables, then verify that.

     This does not apply to simple unary operations like negating flags or simple comparisons like X == something, but does to most other kinds of expressions.

     The reasons to do this are avoiding yet another type of magic value (expressions are this as well if not very obvious) and because you can easily do a log or debug watch against a named value, but not against an inline expression.

 * Only compute verification values if you’re testing a rule that is that computation

     If your rule is that when I take two pictures, I get two thumbnails but four photo files (HDR and non-HDR?) it’s perfectly appropriate to have:

         def test_take_photos(count):
             expected_thumbnails = count
             expected_files = 2 * count

-      …
+            camera = Camera.launch()
+            for i in xrange(count):
+                camera.take_photo()
-      assert(get_thumbnail_count() == expected_thumbnails, …)
+            assert(camera.get_thumbnail_count() == expected_thumbnails, …)
-      assert(get_file_count() == expected_files, …)
+            assert(camera.get_file_count() == expected_files, …)

     Just keep the expression out of the assertion.

+    This corresponds exactly to the rules:

-Given _count_ times to do it, when I take that many photos I have that many thumbnails.
+    * Given _count_ times to do it, when I take that many photos I have that many thumbnails.
-Given _count_ times to do it, when I take that many photos I have twice that many files
+    * Given _count_ times to do it, when I take that many photos I have twice that many files

     You could choose to take `count` and `file_count` separately as parameters, but now you’re no longer testing the business rule, you’re testing that whoever supplied the information did it correctly according to the business rule.

 ### Make the tests explicit.

 The last example above is explicit to a fault.
 I could have written:

-  assert(get_thumbnail_count() == count, …)
+    assert(camera.get_thumbnail_count() == count, …)
-  assert(get_file_count() == count * 2, …)
+    assert(camera.get_file_count() == count * 2, …)

 And that would still have been a correct test (aside from quibbles about the second assertion on a complex expression).